pgomes13/google-map-markers/README.md

-# Scooter Tutor
-An AngularJS solution of the Scooter Tutor test.
+# Google Map Markers

 ## Synopsis
-This is an AngularJS codebase that provides solution for the Scooter Tutor test in a GUI.
-It makes use of the following open source projects for boostrapping & running the application -
+This is an AngularJS codebase that displays Google Map Markers without using any Angular wrapper.

 * [AngularJS] - HTML enhanced for web apps!
 * [node.js] - Evented I/O for the backend